0x20/hackerspace-blueprint/pact/README.md

 **Note:** For now the goal of this page is to collect ideas that YOU think should be part of the code of conduct for the space.
 Each of the points will be agreed upon using [group decision model](../order/decision.md#members-group).

 Basically we've come the observation that "*use common sense*" and "*be excellent*" don't always suffice as a *code of conduct*.
 This is because different people have different realities, different values and morals.
 We think this diversity is a good thing.
-However in a communal context where these realities clash with eachother it creates friction and conflict.
+However in a communal context where these realities clash with each other it creates friction and conflict.

 So the need for basic rules arose, this is an attempt to define these rules.

 These basic rules are a practical emanation the two basic rules:
 * Use common sense
-* Be excellent to eachother
+* Be excellent to each other

-Members are encouraged to apply the two basic rules to the best of their abilities. *Be excellent to eachother* implies treating others the way you want to be treated, which is considered by almost all moral systems as [the golden rule](http://en.wikipedia.org/wiki/Golden_Rule).
+Members are encouraged to apply the two basic rules to the best of their abilities. *Be excellent to each other* implies treating others the way you want to be treated, which is considered by almost all moral systems as [the golden rule](http://en.wikipedia.org/wiki/Golden_Rule).

 ## 1 Projects